56°F

 Urban played “You’ll Think of Me” from a platform in the floor section, in the very middle of the venue.
 His encore was a simple acoustic turn on “Where the Blacktop Ends.”

 He and the backing musicians bowed while jumping up and down, still in tandem.
 The band departed but Urban stayed, posing for a few selfies.
-He was still on the stage, taking up the spotlight as the crowd filed out.
+He remained, taking up the spotlight as the crowd filed out.
 He was still there when I left, as if cathartically savoring every moment.

 Cool Hang Alert